Check out your checkout! (see what I did there? ;).

 3. Use a clean and minimal checkout page design

 Every successful online store keeps its checkout page minimal.
 Why?
 Because it helps keep the user focused on finishing the stage.
 Don’t distract your buyer.
-Keep out any form of advertisement or offer, yes, even your own, away from here.
+No flashy design needed.

-4. Avoid unnecessary navigation or links to other pages, and limit the amount of pages
+4. Avoid unnecessary navigation, links to other pages, and limit the amount of pages

 5. Make use of pre-populated forms and fields

 Get customers to check out faster by making use of auto-fill forms and fields.
 It's a great experience for first-time customers, and it means less time spent filling the same form for repeat customers.
 There's nothing worse than repeatedly filling up the same form over and over again with the same information.